 Introduction to Dynatrace Tools

 The application monitoring tool that helps the users with proper performance monitoring and consistent availability in the system is called Dynatrace.
-The infrastructure is also monitored so that if there are any performance issues happen, the tool checks the infrastructure for the servers and database and codes to know the underlying issue.
-It does multi-tasking by managing the performance of the applications, maintaining the artificial intelligence side of the operations, and monitoring digital performance management of the system.
+The infrastructure is also monitored.
+If there are any performance issues, the tool checks the servers’ infrastructure and database and codes to know the underlying issue.
+It does multi-tasking by managing the applications’ performance, maintaining the artificial intelligence side of the operations, and monitoring the digital performance management of the system.
 This tool uses any applications where end to end transaction details are provided in the tool.

 Top Dynatrace Tools